isomerpages/pa-moca/_heritage-trail/Newton NC.md

           </div>
           <p class="site-description">
-            Originally known as Goldhill Plaza, United Square was rebranded in 2002 as the Kids‚Äô Learning Mall, providing educational opportunities for children.
+            Originally known as Goldhill Plaza, United Square was rebranded in 2002 as the Kids' Learning Mall, providing educational opportunities for children.
           </p>
         </div>